NBN outages and service status in Coffs Harbour, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Coffs Harbour, State of New South Wales
+NBN Issues Reports Near Coffs Harbour, New South Wales

 Latest outage, problems and issue reports in Coffs Harbour and nearby locations: